hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/README.md

 ```

 2. Create secret of crypto-material
 Next we need to create a secret that contains all the crypto-material of the orderer (msp and tls).
-Change path to crypto-material of orderer and Kubernetes namespace.
+Change the path to crypto-material of orderer and Kubernetes namespace.
 ```shell
 mkdir tmp-crypto
 cd tmp-crypto